Horbenkodev/hugo-blog/content/posts/top-frontend-development-companies-in-2026/index.md

 </table>

-{{< advert_with_cta title="Speak with Anadea's engineering team" description="A quick call is all it takes to review your stack and see how a frontend team can accelerate your product." button="Schedule a call" url="https://anadea.info/free-project-estimate" >}}

 ## What are the best frontend development companies in Europe

 Anadea, Netguru, 10Clouds, Merixstudio, and Infinum are the top frontend development choices based in Europe.
 They all operate on Central European Time and have headquarters within the EU or wider European region.
 Poland, Croatia, and Spain have grown into major centers for senior engineering talent serving Western European and US markets, which is why five out of the six agencies on this list are located there.